 Pet hair is really cute as long as it’s still on your pet (or you’ve been Crafting with Cat Hair…but we’re still skeptical).
 High pile indoor rugs are like the rough side of velcro when it comes to indoor animals who shed their coats on the regular.
 The smooth surface of a polypropylene woven outdoor rug is like…the opposite of velcro, making it a great option for those with hairy housemates.
 Another selling point: pets that haven’t been house broken yet.

 Outdoor rugs are almost always cheaper than indoor rugs.
 Why?
 Manufacturing processes aside, wool and silk are more expensive than twine and synthetic fibers.
 Don’t be deceived by that rock-bottom price tag, however.
 If you’re creative, outdoor rugs can be worked in to a variety of design schemes and look just as good as their pricier counterparts.
 Layering styles and textures, like a large jute under a smaller synthetic woven rug, is a foolproof way to up the style ante.

-We're in full support of letting your freak flag fly—especially if your freak flag is spot-free and neatly pressed.
-I think we've established that the two best things about outdoor rugs are their affordability and ease of cleaning, so if you like to run a tight ship (and have your home look like the ever stylish Erin Fetherston's, above, via One Kings Lane), you can rest a lot easier knowing spills and smudges have no permanent place on your indoor rugs.
+We’re in full support of letting your freak flag fly—especially if your freak flag is spot-free and neatly pressed.
+I think we’ve established that the two best things about outdoor rugs are their affordability and ease of cleaning, so if you like to run a tight ship, you can rest a lot easier knowing spills and smudges have no permanent place on your indoor rugs.

 GCP (Generally Clumsy Person)